ToxPuro/astaroth/paper.md

 # AI usage disclosure

-AI tools have not been used in any step of software creation, documentation or in the authoring of this paper.
+AI tools have not been used for producing in documentation or in the authoring of this paper.
+For software development AI tools have been used for debugging and generating small snippets of code, which have been always validated by human review.

 # References